klamping/vrt-email-course/manuscript/day-1.md

 # Testing Terminology

-Hi, and welcome to the first day of five in the "Visual Regression Testing" e-mail course.
+Hi, and welcome to the first day of six in the "Visual Regression Testing" e-mail course.

 Over the next week, we'll get you started understanding the essentials of writing automated functional tests using WebdriverIO.

 At the end of the week, you will have all the knowledge you need to write an elementary set of tests, and you may be surprised just how handy they are during your next site update.

 You may also be surprised by how much fun writing these tests will be.
 After all, you're teaching a computer how to use your website!
-That's pretty neat in my book.
+That's pretty neat in our book.

 ## Some Terminology

-Let's kick off day one by expanding your vocabulary with a few new terms that we'll be repeating over and over throughout the course.
+Let's kick off day one by expanding your vocabulary with a few new terms that we'll be repeating over and over throughout the course:

 ### Regressions